You Can't Miss These Hiking Trails in Arizona

 Lost Dutchman State Park, located 40 miles east of Phoenix, provides a variety of hiking trails and spectacular views of the Superstition Mountains and the surrounding Sonoran Desert.
 The Superstitions are one of the most beautiful natural landmarks around Phoenix/Tempe/Scottsdale.
 The park also offers numerous off-road routes for exploring the mountains and adjacent regions, with many trails built for hiking and mountain biking.
 Visitors to the park have access points to both the Superstition Mountains and the nearby Tonto National Forest.

 Lost Dutchman State Park has miles of trails, as well as some of the most breathtaking views in all of Arizona.
-Aside from its spectacular vistas, the park provides a number of other options for hiking with various degrees of difficulty.
+Aside from its spectacular vistas, the park provides several other options for hiking with various degrees of difficulty.
 For example, beginner hikers or those who just want to enjoy the sight may take advantage of the Native Plant Trail to get a great view of the gorgeous desert flora.
 The more difficult Siphon Draw Trail, for those seeking a greater challenge, is available for exploring.
-The challenging climb up the side of the mountain provides a stunning view at the top!
+The challenging climb up the side of the mountain provides a stunning view from the top!

 Difficulty rating: Beginner to expert.